 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.31.5.

+Avoid the use of the goto package.

 Use the break statement judiciously to exit from control structures and show statically that the code behaves correctly in all contexts.

 Restructure code so that the nested loops that are to be collectively exited form the body of a function, and use early function returns to exit the loops.
 This technique does not work if there is more complex logic that requires different levels of exit.